Wyoming reporter caught using artificial intelligence to create fake quotes and stories - Local News 8

 Associated Press

-The dead giveaway, though, that a reporter from a competing news outlet was using generative artificial intelligence to help write his stories came in a June 26 article about the comedian Larry the Cable Guy being chosen as the grand marshal of the Cody Stampede Parade.
+The dead giveaway, though, that a reporter from a competing news outlet was using generative artificial intelligence to help write his stories came in a June 26 article about the comedian Larry the Cable Guy being chosen as the grand marshal of a local parade.
+It concluded with an explanation of the inverted pyramid, the basic approach to writing a breaking news story.

 “The 2024 Cody Stampede Parade promises to be an unforgettable celebration of American independence, led by one of comedy’s most beloved figures,” the Cody Enterprise reported.
 “This structure ensures that the most critical information is presented first, making it easier for readers to grasp the main points quickly.”